Bigfork Chert

 The Bigfork Chert is a Middle to Late Ordovician geologic formation in the Ouachita Mountains of Arkansas and Oklahoma.
 First described in 1892, this unit was not named until 1909 by Albert Homer Purdue in his study of the Ouachita Mountains of Arkansas.
-Purdue assigned the town of Big Fork in Montgomery County, Arkansas as the type locality, but did not designate a stratotype.
+Purdue assigned the town of Big Fork in Polk County, Arkansas as the type locality, but did not designate a stratotype.
 As of 2017, a reference section for this unit has yet to be designated.
 The Bigfork Chert is known to produce planerite, turquoise, variscite, and wavellite minerals.